bamurtaugh/dev-container-spec/index.md

 ## Overview

 ### What are development containers?
-Containers are pieces of software that package code and all of the dependencies that code needs to run, including the runtime, tools, libraries, and settings.
-Development containers (aka "dev containers") specifically let you code within this piece of software, providing a separate coding environment from your computer.

-A `devcontainer.json` file in your project tells your editor how to access (or create) a development container with a well-defined tool and runtime stack.
-This container can be used to run an application or to separate tools, libraries, or runtimes needed for working with a codebase.
+A development container allows you to use a [Docker container](https://www.docker.com/) as a full-featured development environment.
+It can be used to run an application, to separate tools, libraries, or runtimes needed for working with a codebase, and to aid in continuous integration and testing.

 ---

 ## What is this specification?

-As containerizing production workloads becomes commonplace, more developers are using containers for scenarios beyond deployment including continuous integration, test automation, and even full-featured coding environments.
+The Development Containers specification seeks to find ways to enrich existing formats with common development specific settings, tools, and configuration while still providing a simplified, un-orchestrated single container option – so that they can be used as coding environments or for continuous integration and testing.

 [Learn more](/docs/spec-details.md){: .btn .fs-5 .mb-4 .mb-md-0 } <br><br>
 [Check out devcontainer.json reference](/docs/json-reference.md){: .btn .fs-5 .mb-4 .mb-md-0 }